Sajid-Khan-dev/Bitcoin-Price-Prediction/README.md

      - Suggest random parameters (`learning_rate`, `depth`, etc.)
      - Train and evaluate model
      - Return RMSE to minimize
-   - Runs 25 trials to find the best hyperparameters.
+   - Runs at least 25 trials to find the best hyperparameters(I used 5 trials).

 6. **📉 Final Training & Prediction**
    - Retrains model using the best parameters found.